The Angel on the High Street

 It was by far the best penny I’ve ever spent

-I carried my steaming cup to the sunny corner of the shop
+I carried my steaming cup to the sunniest corner of the Inn

 sat down